DeveloperKaan/DeveloperKaan/README.md

 # Hi there!
 I'm Kaan Özkan 👋

-### 🚀 Founder & CAIA of Kaningo Technology (KT) | AI Architect 🇹🇷
+### 🚀 Founder & CEO & CAIA of Kaningo Technology (KT) | AI Architect 🇹🇷

 I am a 15-year-old software developer, AI architect, and entrepreneur based in Turkey.
-At just **12 years old (in 2022), I founded Kaningo Technology** to turn my passion for technology into reality.
-Today, as the **Founder and Chief AI Architect (CAIA)** AI engineering within our growing software ecosystem.
+At just **12 years old (in 2022), I founded Kaningo Technology Group** to turn my passion for technology into reality.
+Today, as the **Founder & CEO & Chief AI Architect (CAIA)** AI engineering within our growing software ecosystem.

 ---